-2. Coaches Meetings: Friday, November 6, 2015 at 2:00 p.m. and 3:00 p.m.

-A coach from each participating school is required to attend a coaches meeting sometime prior to their team or individual's race.
+2. Coaches Meetings: Friday, November 4, 2016 at 2:00 p.m. and 3:00 p.m.
+A certified coach or school administrator from each participating school is required to attend a coaches meeting sometime prior to their team or individual's race (it is not required that this be the head coach).
 It is recommended that coaches attend one of the meetings conducted on Friday at the times listed above.
 However, a meeting will also be conducted just prior to the girls race in each class on Saturday (see schedule below).

-Saturday, November 7, 2015 Class 1A Girls
+Saturday, November 5, 2016 Class 1A Girls

 Course will be open to all Class runners.
+8:15 a.m.